absalom-muc/MHI-AC-Ctrl/Troubleshooting.md

 - Vanes up/down is supported, but with the limitation that if the last command was issued by the IR RC, then the vanes up/down status is not visible in MHI-AC-Ctrl
 - ECO, Silent and Night set back mode

+Connecting the WiFi controller will **disable** the remote timer functionality.
+See [here](https://forums.whirlpool.net.au/archive/35qmk853) for more information.

 This should be considered especially when you use the IR RC in parallel to MHI-AC-Ctrl.

 ## :fire: ESP8266 crashes periodically